stuycs-gh-classrooms/nxtm-p00-pd10-takoyakicorndog/README.md

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.
-Set a gravitional constant on a fixed orb and have the other orbs fall into that fixed orb's orbit.
+- Set a gravitional constant on a fixed orb and have the other orbs fall into that fixed orb's orbit.

 ---

-### Simulation 2: Spring
-Describe what your spring simulation will look like.
-Explain how it will be setup, and how it should behave while running.
-There will be a spirng constant and spsring length variable.
-If the spring length is equivalent to the spring constant multipled to the displacement of the spring, then the spring with be normal.
-If the spring constant multipled by the displacement of the spring is greater than the default spring length, then the spring compressed.
+oooooooooooooooooooo

 ---

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-mult based on radius
+- Mult based on radius

-As mass of orb increases, so does drag
+- As mass of orb increases, so does drag.
+There is a direct correlation between the two.

----

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.